cobusvonwielligh/ChatESP-io-interface/README.md

 speaker.

-This release now includes a minimal [LVGL](https://github.com/lvgl/lvgl) setup (`lvgl_ui.*`) using the [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) display library.
+This release now includes a minimal [LVGL](https://github.com/lvgl/lvgl) setup using a modular widget system found in `ui/GuiService.*`.
+The [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) driver is still used as the render backend.
 Configure the `User_Setup.h` file with the Makerfabs ILI9488 pinout before compiling.
-LVGL allows creation of modern widgets and greatly simplifies building polished user interfaces.
-The default firmware still renders using the lightweight canvas routines, but when the LVGL library is installed the `lvgl_ui` module automatically creates matching screens for the weather and ChatGPT pages.
+LVGL provides ready-made widgets and themes which greatly simplify building polished interfaces.
+When the LVGL library is installed the GUI service automatically constructs the weather and ChatGPT pages out of reusable widgets.
 A default `lv_conf.h` based on the official template is provided under `libraries/` so LVGL builds out of the box.
 The project sets `LV_CONF_PATH` to `../../../libraries/lv_conf.h` so the configuration is found automatically.
-If the Arduino build still fails with `lv_conf.h` not found, adjust this path in `lvgl_ui.h` or copy `libraries/lv_conf.h` next to your `lvgl` library folder.

 ---